grease-xmr/grease/testnet/README.md

 This will
 * Start a new tmux session called `LocalNet` and run `monerod` in it.
-* use crease-cli to generate new spend keys for Alice and Bob.
+* use `grease-cli` to generate new spend keys for Alice and Bob.
 It will save these keys in `alice-spend-key.txt` and `bob-spend-key.txt`.
   DO NOT USE THESE KEYS FOR REAL MAINNET TRANSACTIONS!
 * create a new wallet for Alice.
   * Paste the private key in at the command prompt when asked.